 Researchers are currently studying the effects that several medications may have on slowing cognitive decline.
 These include: Cholinesterase inhibitorsMood stabilizers

-To help reduce your chance of developing MCI-AT, take these steps: Manage medical conditions, especially high blood pressureManage
+To help reduce your chance of developing MCI-AT: Manage medical conditions, especially high blood pressureManage

 psychiatric conditions, such as depressionStay mentally active by doing things like memory exercises, crossword puzzles, reading, and taking classesGet regular exerciseParticipate in social activitiesReduce stress